spacejake/android-age-estimator/README.md

 ## Age Estimation ##
 The Inception model included was pre-trained from the [Adience Benchmark](http://www.openu.ac.il/home/hassner/Adience/data.html).

-You can find instructions on how to train the model yourself or download pre-trained checkpoints from (https://github.com/dpressel/rude-carnie)[https://github.com/dpressel/rude-carnie].
+You can find instructions on how to train the model yourself or download pre-trained checkpoints from:   (https://github.com/dpressel/rude-carnie)[https://github.com/dpressel/rude-carnie].

 Android requires a frozen model (protobuff) with proper input and output names.
 In order to freeze the model in a way that Android's tensorflow API can use it, we have to load the checkpoints for testing and output a new model.pbtext for freezing.
 Files for getting you started can be found [here](docs)

 This model can is limited to classifing the following age ranges
   - (0, 2)
   - (4, 6)